Seren-Hughes/boops-and-snoots-rescue/README.md

 -	**Content Management System (CMS):** Allowing non-developers to easily update adoptable animals, events, and volunteer information without editing the code.
 - **User Accounts & Applications:** Personalized experiences where potential adopters and volunteers can create accounts, submit applications, and track their progress.
-- **API Integration:** Real-time updates on adoptable animals and upcoming events.
+- **API Integration:** Real time updates on adoptable animals and upcoming events.
 - **Search & Filter Features:** A dynamic database allowing users to search for pets based on criteria such as age, breed, child-friendliness, and compatibility with other pets.
 - **Online Donation Processing:** Integrated payment platforms for direct donations.
 - **Enhanced Interactivity:** Features like regular blog updates to engage the community.